Used Jaguar F-Type (Mk1, 2013-date) review

 After the dramatic exterior, you might be underwhelmed by the design of the cabin, but it’s nicely made, using plenty of premium materials, and all cars have leather trim.

-The original infotainment system is disappointing, with a far better set-up for cars from 2017 on.
+The original infotainment system is disappointing, with a better set-up fitted to cars from 2017 on and then a fully-upgraded system fitted to post-facelift models.
 All F-Types feature two seats and there’s decent space, but while the coupé’s boot is 407 litres, the roadster manages just 200 litres.

-From the third service, dealers offer discounted services at £325 (minor) and £445 (major).
-All engines are chain-driven, and transferable service plans are available for three (£995) or five years (£1,495).
+All engines are chain-driven, and transferable service plans are available for three or five years.

-Further recalls were due to faulty anti-roll bars and seatbelt pre-tensioners, failed front indicators, engine-bay fuel leaks and a fractured crank-pulley retaining bolt.
+Further recalls were due to faulty anti-roll bars and seatbelt pretensioners, failed front indicators, engine-bay fuel leaks, a fractured crank-pulley retaining bolt, excess CO2 emissions and an incorrectly fitted bumper reinforcement panel.

 Driver Power owner satisfaction